clintonanumudu/Text-To-3d/README.md

 # Text To 3D

-Name of the application pretty much says it all.
 An upcoming computer vision application designed to take a word and answers to some questions from the user and use this information to construct a 3D model for them.

 It should be very user friendly and visually appealing.